-SPWP welcomes applications from women who are interested in pursuing graduate study in philosophy; though the program is open to students of all genders we seek students with a demonstrated commitment to advancing historically under-represented genders in the field of philosophy.
-Applicants must be either (a) US or Canadian citizens and are currently enrolled in an accredited college or university; or (b) citizens of other countries who are currently enrolled in an accredited college or university within the US.
+SPAWP welcomes applications from undergraduates who are interested in pursuing graduate study in philosophy; though the program is open to students of all genders we seek students with a demonstrated commitment to advancing historically under-represented genders in the field of philosophy.
+Applicants must be either (a) US or Canadian citizens and are currently enrolled in an accredited college or university; or (b) a citizen of other countries while currently enrolled in an accredited college or university within the US.
 Preference will be given to applicants who will have just finished their penultimate year (typically: junior year) at the time of the program.
 Those who have finished their sophomore year are also eligible, as are students who will have graduated by the time of the program but will not be attending graduate school the subsequent fall.
 For those who are not eligible but are planning to apply to graduate school, check out past SPWP workshops on our YouTube channel.

-Students admitted to SPWP will have their transportation costs reimbursed (up to $500), will be provided with housing and meals on the UC San Diego campus for the duration of the program, will have all reading materials needed for coursework provided electronically, and will receive a $200 allowance for incidentals during their visit.
+Students admitted to SPAWP will have their transportation costs reimbursed (up to $500), will be provided with housing and meals on the UC San Diego campus for the duration of the program, will have all reading materials needed for coursework provided electronically, and will receive a $200 allowance for incidentals during their visit.

 The two program courses will alternate meeting each day during the ten days, with breaks for meals and also time reserved each day for group workshops.

 In addition there will be several group recreational activities during the program (costs fully covered).
 In past years, activities have included: visiting the San Diego Museum of Art, Balboa Park, the San Diego Zoo; a day at the beach with kayaking; and more!